ecarrington/Automation-Training/README.md

 Work Training - Ansible and Python Network Automation

 ### Structure
 Each session will have a repository with its own applicable playbooks, scripts, examples, roles, and other automation dependencies.
 Each folder acts on the inventory file and ansible.cfg file located in the root of this directory.
-Each folder will also have its own READM pages with useful links and resources, as well as course notes for reference.
+Each folder will also have its own README pages with useful links and resources, as well as course notes for reference.